-Enemies and adversaries will use urban areas for camouflage, concealment, and protection from advanced U.S. technology.
+43 Enemies and adversaries will use urban areas for camouflage, concealment, and protection from advanced U.S. technology.
 They will routinely position CPs and other military targets in dense urban environments and deliberately endanger civilians to create international sympathy and support.

-support.
-"The physical and demographic density in this environment creates distinct physical, cognitive, and operational characteristics.
+^{44 o}The physical and demographic density in this environment creates distinct physical, cognitive, and operational characteristics.
 The cumulative effect of these factors compounds the friction of war by increasing the number of tasks required within a given physical or temporal space while multiplying the tactical, operational, and strategic variables that commanders and staffs must take into account."
 MDO Concept, p.
-6. See also MDO, pp. D-1 through D-6 and ATP 3-06.
+6. See also MDO, pp. D-1 through D-6 and ATP 3-06, Urban Operations.

-This second method has been dubbed "lawfare."
+45 This second method has been dubbed "lawfare."
 See Dunlap, C. (2017, May-June).
 Lawfare 101: A primer.
 Military Review.

-"[General Martin E. Dempsey] said he believes in the whole-of-government approach with economic, diplomatic, law enforcement, energy and the military instruments of power working together to confront problems and issues, and he's pushed for that approach many times during his tenure."
+46 "[General Martin E. Dempsey] said he believes in the whole-of-government approach with economic, diplomatic, law enforcement, energy and the military instruments of power working together to confront problems and issues, and he's pushed for that approach many times during his tenure."
 Garamone, J. (2015, September 22).
 Dempsey talks caution, whole-of government approach.
 DoD News.

-"When establishing their operational framework, commanders and staffs consider the physical, temporal, virtual, and cognitive aspects of their own AO, their higher echelon's AO, and subordinate AOs.
+47 "When establishing their operational framework, commanders and staffs consider the physical, temporal, virtual, and cognitive aspects of their own AO, their higher echelon's AO, and subordinate AOs.
 The physical, temporal, virtual, and cognitive aspects of an operational framework vary in terms of focus and priority depending upon the echelon, force capabilities, and the OE."
 FM 3-0, p.
 1-26.
 Note that combat power is defined as "the total means of destructive, constructive, and information capabilities that a military unit or formation can apply at a given time."
 ADP 3-0, p.
 5-1.

-"There is no 'default' military-centric response in a true whole-of-government conflict resolution strategy.
+48 "There is no 'default' military-centric response in a true whole-of-government conflict resolution strategy.
 The primary objective of a comprehensive approach is to achieve multidimensional and system-wide effects in multinational and interagency operations.
 When a new national security strategy is developed, or when an existing strategy-such as the coalition's strategy to address transnational threats across all the areas of operation outlined above-is refined, it is vital that every appropriate lever available to the government can, and should, be part of the planning process as well as the implementation process."
 Blannin, P. (2018, May 4).
 The good operations: Notes on a whole-of-government approach to national security.
 Modern War Institute.

-ADP 3-0 defines operational initiative as "setting the tempo and terms of action throughout an operation" and tempo as "the relative speed and rhythm of military operations over time with respect to the enemy."
-The Chief of Staff's Paper #1 defines decision dominance as "a desired state in which commanders sense, understand, decide, act, and assess faster and more effectively than their adversaries."
+49 The Chief of Staff's Paper #1 defines decision dominance as "a desired state in which commanders sense, understand, decide, act, and assess faster and more effectively than their adversaries."
 McConville, J. (2021, March 16).
 Army Multi-Domain Transformation: Ready to Win in Competition and Conflict, Chief of Staff Paper #1, p.
 30. "And then we come to decision dominance.
 'This is a developing definition,' [General John Murray, Commanding General of Army Futures Command] cautioned.
 'But right now, [decision dominance] is the ability for a commander to sense, understand, decide, act, and assess faster and more effectively than any adversary.'"
 Freedberg, S. (2021, March 17).
 Army's new aim is decision dominance.
 Breaking Defense.